 The upper portion of Figure ES3 provides a summary table of proposed impact fees for new development in Coral Gables, except for the University of Miami campus.
 Proposed impact fees for dorms and Type 1 academic buildings are presented in Appendix E. The lower portion of the table indicates the increase or decrease in fees by development category and type of infrastructure.
 In general, the major reason for fees to increase for nonresidential, is better demographic data and refinements to the functional population analysis (i.e. residents plus jobs in Coral Gables, weighted by commuting patterns).
-Over the past three years, Coral Gables has not had any units constructed in the smallest residential size of 1400 square feet or less.
+Over the past three years, Coral Gables has not had any units constructed smaller than 1400 square feet.
 However, in most urban areas there is a market demand for smaller dwellings that are sized for single-person households.